|

 Organizations such as Symantec, Trend Micro,

-McAfee and others offer security suites that protect
+McAfee and others offer security suites that

-suite from one vendor your organization:
+using a security suite from one vendor your

 - Reduces IT time - dealing with one

-vendor reduces IT time to install and maintain
+vendor reduces IT time to install and

-the software
+maintain the software

 - Reduces administrative time - by

-purchasing from one vendor, your organization
+purchasing from one vendor, your

-reduces your number of vendors, checks produced,
+organization reduces your number of vendors,

-approvals needed, etc.
+checks produced, approvals needed, etc.

 - Reduces conflicts - in theory, by

-purchasing a security suite from one vendor, the
+purchasing a security suite from one vendor,

-vendor has tested its code and has fewer
+the vendor has tested its code and has fewer

 software conflicts

-There may be downsides, however, to limiting your
+There may be downsides, however, to limiting

-security software to one vendor:
+your security software to one vendor:

 - Single point of failure - should the